sora-xor/sora-docs/src/stake-in-fearless-wallet.md

 head:
   - - meta
     - name: description
-      content: "Learn how to stake your assets in Fearless Wallet, the official mobile wallet for the SORA Network.
+      content: "Learn how to stake your assets in Fearless Wallet, the official mobile wallet for the SORA network.
 Discover the step-by-step process to delegate your assets, earn staking rewards, and actively participate in the SORA ecosystem using Fearless Wallet."
   - - meta
     - name: keywords
-      content: "stake in Fearless Wallet, SORA Network, mobile wallet, delegate assets, staking rewards, SORA ecosystem"
+      content: "stake in Fearless Wallet, SORA network, mobile wallet, delegate assets, staking rewards, SORA ecosystem"
 ---

 # Staking in Fearless Wallet